COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 * By creating the City's first ever Data Inventory, we were able to:
     * Collect base level attributes about the City's data.
 (Goal 4)
     * Create a base knowledge of information at the City's disposal.
 (Goals 2, 4, 5)
-    * Collect base level attributes about the City's data.
-(Goal 4)
     * Establish a competent group of information coordinators across the departments (All Goals)
     * Identify individuals currently working with specific sets of data.
 (Goal 2)
     * Begin to establish a common body of knowledge in the City about what data are.
 (Goal 1 and 5).